 From the Neolithic through to the Romans, people have been marking the lengthening of the days post the solstice.
 Ensuring that the sun (and by extension, Spring) returned each year might be thought essential for any farming community reliant of the seasons and the cycle of life.
 At the darkest point of the year, therefore, when people were increasingly dependent on the stored harvest and hoping they will have sufficient stocks to get through the winter, a celebratory festival would be good for morale.
 Combine that with some form of religious observance aimed at placating the sun, or the relevant god or goddess, or whatever, seems eminently sensible.

-Throughout the Roman world, and especially in Rome, the great celebration was Saturnalia or, by the 4th-century AD, "Dies Natalis Solis Invicti" (birth day of the Unconquered Sun).
-The former lasted several days and culminated in the "Brumalia" on December 25th.
-The later was also celebrated on the same day following the dedication of a new temple to Sol by the Emperor Aurelian on December 25th, AD 274.
-The longevity and immense popularity of this ancient festival, in fact the major celebration of the year for many people, caused some consternation for the early Christian church.
+Throughout the Roman world, and especially in Rome, the great celebration was Saturnalia or, by the 4th-century AD, 'Dies Natalis Solis Invicti' (birth day of the Unconquered Sun).
+The former lasted several days and culminated on December 23rd.
+The later was celebrated on December 25th after that date was chosen by the Emperor Aurelian to dedicate a new temple to Sol in AD 274.
+The longevity and immense popularity of ancient mid-winter festivals, in fact the major celebration of the year for many people, caused some consternation for the early Christian church.
 It just could not stop people enjoying the old rituals.